ROBINADC/SFTP-Test-Client/README.md

-# Parallel SFTP Test
+# Parallel SSH/SFTP Test

-Test the response time of parallel SFTP connections.
+Test the response time of parallel SSH or SFTP connections.

 ## Usage